-There may be an opportunity to further reduce the amounts of MCT oil consumed each day thereby minimising GI side effects and aiding compliance by using C8 MCTs as these molecules are about three times more ketogenic than their C10 equivalents and upwards of six times more ketogenic than C12 MCTs thereby offering the prospect of therapeutic levels of BHB from reduced amounts of MCT oil ingested (St-Pierre et al., 2019).
-Side effects may also be minimised via the emulsification of MCT oils before ingestion which also offers the prospect of ketosis achieved by lower daily amounts of these oils as emulsified MCTs (E-MCTs) may increase plasma ketones twofold compared to an equivalent amount of non-emulsified MCT oils (Courchesne-Loyer et al., 2017b).
-In addition, there is also data to suggest that the use of E-MCT oil as the means of inducing ketosis can reduce overall side effects by some 50% compared to an equivalent amount of non-esterified oil (Courchesne-Loyer et al., 2017b).
-However, despite such approaches, poor compliance remains a major issue with classical and MCT-based KDs and it is also fair to say that long term prospective studies to assess the effects of induced ketosis over several years of continuous consumption have not yet been carried out (Kossoff et al., 2018; Murphy and Jenkins, 2019).
+There may be an opportunity to further reduce the amounts of MCT oil consumed each day, thereby minimizing gastrointestinal side effects and aiding compliance, by using caprylic MCTs as these molecules are about 3 times more ketogenic than their capric equivalents and upwards of 6 times more ketogenic than C12 MCTs, thereby offering the prospect of therapeutic levels of BHB from reduced amounts of MCT oil ingested (St-Pierre et al., 2019).
+Side effects may also be minimized via the emulsification of MCT oils before ingestion, which also offers the prospect of ketosis achieved by lower daily amounts of these oils as emulsified MCTs may increase plasma ketones twofold compared with an equivalent amount of nonemulsified MCT oils (Courchesne-Loyer et al., 2017b).
+In addition, there are also data to suggest that the use of emulsified MCT oil as the means of inducing ketosis can reduce overall side effects by some 50% compared with an equivalent amount of nonesterified oil (Courchesne-Loyer et al., 2017b).
+However, despite such approaches, poor compliance remains a major issue with classical and MCT-based KDs, and it is also fair to say that long-term prospective studies to assess the effects of induced ketosis over several years of continuous consumption have not yet been carried out (Kossoff et al., 2018; Murphy and Jenkins, 2019).

-These enduring problems with tolerability and lingering concerns over the development of dyslipidaemia in long term use have led to an increasing research focus on the use of exogenous ketone supplements in the form of KB salts and esters, with common examples being 1, 3-butanediol monoester of BHB and glyceryl-tris-3-hydroxybutyrate, which provide high levels of BHB directly to the body without the need to induce ketogenesis and thus without elevations in free fatty acids and perhaps more importantly thus far, no evidence of induced dyslipidaemia (Hashim and VanItallie, 2014; Veech, 2014).
-In fact there is accumulating evidence to suggest that orally administered KB esters or salts results in the inhibition of adipocyte lipolysis (Evans et al., 2017) reviewed in (Pinckaers et al., 2017) and the inhibition of cholesterol synthesis (Kemper et al., 2015).
+These enduring problems with tolerability and lingering concerns over the development of dyslipidemia in long-term use have led to an increasing research focus on the use of exogenous ketone supplements in the form of KB salts and esters, with common examples being 1, 3-butanediol monoester of BHB and glyceryl-tris-3-hydroxybutyrate, which provide high levels of BHB directly to the body without the need to induce ketogenesis and thus without elevations in free fatty acids and, perhaps more importantly thus far, no evidence of induced dyslipidemia (Hashim and VanItallie, 2014; Veech, 2014).
+In fact, there is accumulating evidence to suggest that orally administered KB esters or salts result in the inhibition of adipocyte lipolysis (Evans et al., 2017; for review, see Pinckaers et al., 2017) and the inhibition of cholesterol synthesis (Kemper et al., 2015).

-The research focus on KB supplementation is not just concerned with improving safety however as there is accumulating evidence that the administration of R-1, 3-butanediol from ketone monoesters can produce plasma levels of KBs in humans which are at least as high as those produced by the most rigorous consumption of the classical KD (Clarke et al., 2012;

-Hashim and VanItallie, 2014; Stubbs et al., 2017).
+The research focus on KB supplementation is not just concerned with improving safety; however, there is accumulating evidence that the administration of R-1, 3-butanediol from ketone monoesters can produce plasma levels of KBs in humans that are at least as high as those produced by the most rigorous consumption of the classical KD (Clarke et al., 2012; Hashim and VanItallie, 2014; Stubbs et al., 2017).
 For example, at a single dose of 395 mg/kg, KB supplementation in human adults can increase levels of BHB in the plasma to 3.3 mmol/L whether administered as a capsule or in a drink (Clarke et al., 2012; Stubbs et al., 2017).
-In addition, there is data to suggest that the administration of ketone esters or salts as drinks over a 24 hour period can deliver 24g of BHB as effectively as an infusion (Stubbs et al., 2017).
+In addition, there are data to suggest that the administration of ketone esters or salts as drinks over a 24-hour period can deliver 24 g of BHB as effectively as an infusion (Stubbs et al., 2017).